-At times, navigating the legalities of a new home purchase can be a daunting task.
-To make the process easier, we have compiled the basic legal considerations of acquiring a property in India.
+At times, navigating the legalities of purchasing a new home can be more than a little intimidating.
+To make the process easier, we have put together some basic legal considerations of acquiring a property in India.
 Additionally, you can get in touch with us with any specific queries.

-- Ensure that the title report of the property contains no conditions written in fine print and that there are no specific reservations by the State Government.
+- It must be ensured that the title report of the property contains no conditions written in fine print and that there are no specific reservations by the State Government.

-- Look for specific clearance reports.
+- One must also look for specific clearance reports.
 For instance, if the construction is near a seafront, you will need to check for a Coastal Regulation Zone (CRZ) clearance.
 If the project is being constructed over or in close vicinity of a heritage building, you must check for any heritage reservations for the premises.
-The idea is to ensure that you do not get stuck with a property that is or may get caught in any sort of a dispute.
+The idea is to ensure that you do not get stuck with a property that is or could get involved in any sort of a dispute.
 Lack of clearance of titles also means that you will not be able to avail home loans.